 Thunder Bay's Growing Sectors

-This is an exciting time in Thunder Bay as historically strong sectors in resource industries and manufacturing successfully blend with new, evolving and innovative businesses in knowledge, education and healthcare.
+Strategically located in the centre of North America, and just 32 miles from the Minnesota border, this is an exciting time in Thunder Bay as historically strong sectors in resource industries and manufacturing successfully blend with new, evolving and innovative businesses in knowledge, education and healthcare, creating a balanced and diversified economy.

 Work here, live here.
 Explore new opportunities as you enjoy this vibrant city and its welcoming community.
 Go To Thunder Bay.
 For Life.